dwyl/phoenix-content-negotiation-tutorial/README.md

 <div align="center">

-# Phoenix Content Negotiation _Example_
+# Phoenix Content Negotiation _Tutorial_

-An example showing how to return different content for the same route based on `Accepts` header.
+A tutorial showing how to return different content for the same route based on `Accepts` header.

 </div>

 ## Why? 🤷

-The purpose of this example is to demonstrate how simple it is to turn _any_ Phoenix Web App into a REST API using the _same_ URI.
+The purpose of this tutorial is to demonstrate how simple it is to turn _any_ Phoenix Web App into a REST API using the _same_ URI.